State guide

 Avoid using it as

-- a generic Virginia overview with no route logic
+- a generic Virginia overview with no Route 17 logic

-- a page that treats Chesapeake, Yorktown, Fredericksburg, and Winchester as the same kind of stop
+- a drive that treats Chesapeake, Yorktown, Fredericksburg, and Winchester as the same kind of stop

-- a stand-in for the route overview when you need the whole spine
+- the whole-route view when you need the full Florida-to-Virginia spine

-- a page that loses the northbound finish
+- a Virginia chapter that loses the northbound finish

 Current Virginia anchors